emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI is fine but has room for improvement. 🟡
 1. Site has watch lists, but they can't be synced across devices. 🟡
 1. Site has sorting options, random movies, similar + recommended on each page. ✔️
-1. Turning off ads (button top right of homepage) removes new tab/window popups, can be used without an adblocker. ✔️
+1. Disabling ads removes new tab/window popups, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌